The Four Feathers (1929 film)

 The Four Feathers is a 1929 American synchronized sound war film directed by Merian C. Cooper and starring William Powell, Richard Arlen, Clive Brook and Fay Wray.
 This was the third of numerous film versions of the 1902 novel The Four Feathers written by A. E. W. Mason.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
-The 1929 version of The Four Feathers premiered at the Criterion Theatre in New York City on June 12, 1929.
+The 1929 version of The Four Feathers premiered at the Criterion Theatre in New York City in June 1929.